nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 # Quick Start

 This section explains how to get up and running with NautilusTrader by running some backtests on Forex data.
-The Nautilus maintainers have pre-loaded some existing data into the nautilus storage format (parquet) for this guide.
+The Nautilus maintainers have pre-loaded some existing data into the Nautilus storage format (parquet) for this guide.

 For more details on how to load other data into Nautilus, see [Backtest Example](../2_user_guide/2_backtest_example.md)

 ## Getting the sample data

 We have prepared a script to load sample data into the Nautilus format for use with this example.
 First, download and load the data by running the next cell (this should take ~ 1-2 mins):

 ```python
 !curl https://raw.githubusercontent.com/nautechsystems/nautilus_data/main/scripts/hist_data_to_catalog.py | python -
 ```

-## Connecting to the `DataCatalog`
+## Connecting to the DataCatalog

-If everything worked correctly, you should be able to see a single EURUSD instrument in the catalog
+If everything worked correctly, you should be able to see a single EURUSD instrument in the catalog:

 ```python
 from nautilus_trader.persistence.catalog import DataCatalog